agrosner/DBFlow/usage2/StoringData.md

 ```

 What this does is for the specified database (in this case `AppDatabase`),
-now require each `ITransaction` specified for the database must wrap itself around
+now require each `ITransaction` specified for the database should wrap itself around
 the `PriorityTransactionWrapper`.
-Otherwise an `IllegalArgumentException` is thrown.
+Otherwise an the `PriorityTransactionQueue`
+wraps the existing `Transaction` in a `PriorityTransactionWrapper` with normal priority.

+To specify a priority:

 ```java